Featured Post

 Why run a portfolio when you can buy XEQT?

-iShares XEQT is an exchange-traded fund (ETF) offering investors a complete portfolio in one ETF.
+XEQT is an exchange-traded fund (ETF) offering investors a complete portfolio in just one ETF.
 It is a complete portfolio assuming you don't want to hold any bonds.
 I don't.
 XEQT is an all-equity ETF.
 No bonds.

-It holds four iShares ETFs:
+XEQT holds four iShares ETFs:

 • iShares Core S&P Total U.S. Stock Market ETF for U.S. equity exposure (44.6% weight)